How to Make your own Free Plant Supports

 Prunings, off cuts and twigs from cutting back different types of shrubs and small trees make great plant supports.
 Delicate small plants may need lightweight supports, the beans in the veg plot need a sturdy arrangement to take the weight of the plants later in the year with a heavy crop.

 In the first image above left are cuttings from a conifer which make twiggy supports.
-Next are two bundles, one of bamboo, the other Cornus, which make good light support and look attractive in the garden.
-Because Cornus is flexible, I can mould it into circular supports see below.
-In the third image far right are really sturdy cuttings from trees and small saplings which are destined for the veg plot.
+Next are two bundles, one of bamboo, the other Cornus, which make good light support and looks attractive in the garden.
+Because Cornus is flexible, you can mould it into circular supports, see below.

 All cuttings are useful and you can also combine them to make a garden structure as in the image which is a rustic arch and ideal for Sweet Peas and climbers.